 line, this neighborhood has a higher rate of childhood poverty than 83.2%

 The Neighbors: Occupations

-In the Wheelerville neighborhood, 41.8% of the working population is employed in executive, management, and professional occupations.
+In the Wheelerville neighborhood, 41.8% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.9% of the residents employed.